gmcgibbon/feedforward-neural-net-slides/src/slides/slide-15.md

-## Predict
+## Test

-The prediction phase occurs when a neural network processes a set of real world data without adjusting itself.
-The prediction phase occurs after training and testing.
+The testing phase occurs when a neural network processes test data without adjusting itself.
+The testing phase typically occurs after training.

 Vertical:

-## Why do we Predict?
+## Why do we Test?

-Prediction is the end goal of your model.
-Prediction results may be used in a variety of ways to solve real problems and build innovative apps.
+Testing is essentially training without learning.
+Test data results serve as a useful metric to gauge how a model would perform with real world data.